openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 *Of those who dabble in such dark secrets, no poison is more feared than that extracted from the petals of the black lotus.*

-Death 9, Potent, Expendable, Augmenting
+Death 9, Augmenting, Expendable, Potent

 #### Blowfish Venom